Today’s Safety Net

 PROTECTING YOUR family against financial disaster is vitally important.
 But it isn’t cheap—and many folks aren’t doing an especially good job:

-- Just 40% of Americans have enough savings to cover a $1,000 emergency, according to a 2019 Bankrate survey.
-Meanwhile, 34% would have to go into debt to cover the cost and another 14% say they would be forced to cut other spending to pay for the emergency.
+- Just 41% of Americans have enough savings to cover a $1,000 emergency, according to a 2020 Bankrate survey.
+Meanwhile, 37% would have to go into debt to cover the cost.
 A Federal Reserve study was equally bleak: It found that four out of 10 Americans either couldn’t cover a $400 financial emergency or, to do so, they would have to borrow or sell something.

 - Cash can be a great comfort: A 2017 Consumer Financial Protection Bureau study found Americans with less than $250 in the bank scored just 41 out of 100 in financial wellbeing, vs. 59 for those with $5,000 to $19,999 set aside.